 Passengers who bought tickets before 31 May for Aeroflot flights that got cancelled, as well as passengers affected by individual restrictions (e.g. enforced quarantine or cancellation of visa-free entry; annulment of previously issued visas), can apply for an refund and receive a refund of the full ticket price at the original point of sale until the end of the year.
 Otherwise, they can make a one-time change to the departure date to any date until the end of the year, while retaining the original point of departure, destination and service class, without incurring additional fees.
 Another option is to make a one-time change of route to any flight with the carrier till the end of the year.
 No rebooking fee will be charged, although fare difference can be applied.

-The current suspension on all the flights of Latvian carrier is expected to last until 14th of April – but can be extended later.
+The air carrier is expected to resume its flights as early as on 13th of May.
 It was recently announced that not only all the bookings made up to that day can be changed to a later date for travel within 2020, but such policy also applies for newly bought tickets.
 If the original fare is no longer available, the corresponding fare difference must be paid.
 The airline also offers additional €20 for a direction if travellers decide to get a refund for already cancelled flights in travel vouchers.